mendelsshop/git_function_history/git-function-history-gui/README.md

 ## Future plans

 - [x] Add a way to filter by file name(s)
-- [ ] Add a way to filter by more git stuff (author, email, etc)
+- [x] Add a way to filter by more git stuff (author, email, etc)
 - [ ] Add a way to filter by block name
-- [ ] Add a way to search multiple files at once
+- [/] Add a way to search multiple files at once

 Note: most of these features need to be added to the underlying library first.